 And they're running their global lockdown shutdowns right now, preparing you for the real bioweapon they're going to release.

-Collapse of the third world completely, being totally overrun, war on the streets, electricity going off for years, just absolute death and destruction is guaranteed.
+Cyber lockdowns, cyber shutdowns, collapse of the third world completely, being totally overrun, war on the streets, electricity going off for years, just absolute death and destruction is guaranteed.

 Everybody's in their comfort zone.

-And so the enemy's going to win, because they're going to incrementally collapse society while posing as the saviors the whole time.
+And so the enemy's going to win because they're going to incrementally collapse society while posing as the saviors the whole time.

-I'm going to deliver the most important information ever.
+So I'm going to deliver the most important information ever.

 When I'm looking for someone to admire, I can tell you that it's not going to be the person who gives themselves the job of being the one who can wake people up to the globalist plots surrounding them, only to lament that they can't actually wake people up to the globalist plots surrounding them.